-What’s our secret?
-Using a pan that’s large enough to cook the shrimp without crowding them.
-If each shrimp has space to breathe, they’ll have more contact with the hot cooking surface.
+Our secret: Using a pan that’s large enough to cook the shrimp without crowding them.
+If each shrimp has space to breathe, it’ll have more contact with the hot cooking surface.
 That creates a rich sear and even cooking throughout the shrimp.
 But before you start cooking, let’s answer some of your most common shrimp problems.

 Do you cook shrimp with the shell on?

 Shrimp can be cooked peeled or unpeeled, although they are significantly easier to eat when the shells are removed before cooking.
 If you’re cooking for company, you should always peel the shrimp so your guests don’t have to do it at the table.
 When you’re cooking for the family, feel free to skip it!
-Either way, be sure to remove any dark-colored veins inside the shrimp and rinse them in cold water.
+Either way, remove the dark-colored veins inside the shrimp and rinse them in cold water.

+Yes.
 Raw shrimp contains bacteria that can cause unpleasant reactions, so we recommend fully cooking shrimp.
-That being said, overcooked shrimp are chewy and tough.
-You’ll want to cook them just long enough for the shrimp to turn from translucent and gray to pink and opaque.
+That being said, you don’t want to overcook your shrimp.
+Overcooked shrimp are tough and chewy.

 How to Cook Shrimp

 Here’s one of our favorite shrimp recipes, from South Carolina reader Athena Russell, which you’ll want to add to your repertoire.
 It’s quick enough for a weeknight, but the flavors are 100% company-worthy.
 It serves four, but if you need to double the recipe for a bigger group, it’s easy to multiply.

 - 1 pound uncooked shrimp (26-30 per pound), peeled and deveined